allan-z/VE216-RC-Slides/README.md

 # VE216 Signals & Systems - Recitation Class
 Recitation class lecture notes for VE216.

-Created and used by ZHU Yilun in Summer 2020.
+Created and used by Teaching Assistant ZHU Yilun in Summer 2020.

 # Details
 VE216 is a sophomore-level course for ECE major in UM-SJTU Joint Institute.
 It is an introductory (and important) course for signal processing.